perses/perses/docs/migration.md

 *Note that we are not supporting any other Grafana resources like alerts, users, etc. We are only focusing on the dashboards.*

-The challenge around this process is actually to be able to translate the Grafana various plugin to the one supported by Perses.
+The challenge around this process is actually to be able to translate the Grafana various plugins to the ones supported by Perses.
 Since Perses is a very young project compared to Grafana, it is certain we are not supporting every possible plugin.
 However, we are working hard to support the most popular ones.

-If a plugin is not supported, it will be replaced by the Markdown panel in Perses with a not saying:
+If a plugin is not supported, it will be replaced by the Markdown panel in Perses with a note saying:
 `this panel is not supported`.

 ## How it works